 - Ideally we rather not scan photocopies or poor quality copies as they will not reproduce well.

-In a way, each contributor is speaking on behalf of their families, and is responsible for the amount of information that is given.
+Ethics and Responsibilities In a way, each contributor is speaking on behalf of their families, and is responsible for the amount of information that is given.
 With many families there are difficult experiences, or areas of sensitivity, that need to be treated with care and respect.
 The act of bringing private photographs into the public sphere, whether on a website or in an exhibition, needs to be considered carefully within the context of the wider family.
 The project relies of the generosity of individuals who are willing to share their family photographs and give up the time to participate in scanning workshops.

 Your family photographs are digitally scanned by our project team using a high quality digital scanner.
 The scanner does not damage your image.
 A good quality digital copy is given to each contributor.
 The specific details of each photograph are recorded.
 We record whatever information is known from each contributor e.g.:

 What type of photographs can be scanned?
 We can scan original individual photographs up to A4 in size.

 - If photographs are in an album, we will only scan the photographs if they can be removed without damage to the photographs and/or the album itself.
 We can also scan a limited number of negatives.

 - The number of photographs that can be scanned is limited by time – we can scan up to 60 images in total per workshop.

 Guidelines for contributors The project is building an online website which is publicly accessible.
 Contributors are asked to bring only those photos they are happy to share on the project website and in the project exhibition and projections.
 The Creative Commons license restricts commercial usage.
 Please check with any family members to ensure they are happy to have the family photographs publicly shared.
 The contributor can request that photographs be removed at any time.